- Recognize that diagnostic checks are necessary for any model

 \[ Z_{ij} = \left| y_{ij} - \hat{y}_j \right| \]

-Levene’s test is a one-way ANOVA of the residuals
+Levene’s test is a one-way ANOVA of the residuals with

 The statistic for Levene’s Test is